mk590901/ECG-Pseudo-Service/README.md

 # ECG Pseudo Service

-His project is part 2 of ECG Service Roadmap
+This project is part 2 of ECG Service Roadmap

 ## ECG Service Roadmap